-SNG must develop and implement an O&M procedure to review soil movements that could damage the special permit segment on a periodic interval so the lateral stresses will not exceed 100% of SMYS (0.5% strain) on girth welds.
+69 SNG must develop and implement an O&M procedure to review soil movements that could damage the special permit segment on a periodic interval so the lateral stresses will not exceed 100% of SMYS (0.5% strain) on girth welds.

-- d) Any reportable incident, any leak normally indicated on the DOT Annual Report, and all repairs on the pipeline that occurred during the previous year in a special permit inspection area.
-SNG must include the location by mile post, county/parish and state, the date of discovery, date of repair, and estimated gas loss (cubic feet) per day and in total for any Grade 1, 2, or 3 gas leak as described in Condition 13(k) Gas Leakage Surveys and Remediation. - e) Any ongoing DP initiatives affecting a special permit inspection area and a discussion of the success of the initiatives, including findings and remediation actions. - f) SNG must submit annual data integration information, as required in Condition 13(c) Data Integration, beginning with the 2nd annual report, which must include an annual overview of any new threats.
-If requested by PHMSA, SNG must submit a full information package of the requested pipeline attribute and integrity items outlined in the condition. - g) This special permit does not allow the use of ASVs, since SNG did not comply with Condition 12 - Mainline Valve - Monitoring and Remote Control for Ruptures requirements for flow modeling to determine shutoff pressures of ASVs. - h) SNG must report the diameter and location of the lateral, if any lateral or crossover piping is not included in Table 4 Valves and Lateral Locations with Isolation Methods or installed between isolation valves for a special permit segment. - i) SNG must report all mainline blowdowns between the mainline isolating valves for a special permit segment due to pipe replacement which includes the date of blowdown, location (milepost/stationing), and the amount of gas released to comply with Condition 13(m) Minimization of Gas Released to the Environment. - j) Any mergers, acquisitions, transfer of assets, or other events affecting the regulatory responsibility of the company operating the pipeline. - k) A senior executive officer, vice president, or higher executive of SNG must review for correctness, date, and sign the annual report prior to posting it to the Federal Docket (PHMSA-2016-0159) at www.regulations.gov and submitting a copy to the Director, PHMSA Southern Region, and the Director, PHMSA Engineering and Research Division. - 1) SNG must schedule a review meeting regarding Condition 15 Annual Report with the Director, PHMSA Southern Region, prior to or within one (1) month of the filing of each year.72 During the annual review meeting, SNG must review the status of implementing the special permit conditions with the Director, PHMSA Southern Region.
+- e) Any ongoing DP initiatives affecting a special permit inspection area and a discussion of the success of the initiatives, including findings and remediation actions. - f) SNG must submit annual data integration information, as required in Condition 13(c) Data Integration, beginning with the 2nd annual report, which must include an annual overview of any new threats.
+If requested by PHMSA, SNG must submit a full information package of the requested pipeline attribute and integrity items outlined in the condition. - g) This special permit does not allow the use of ASVs, since SNG did not comply with Condition 12 - Mainline Valve - Monitoring and Remote Control for Ruptures requirements for flow modeling to determine shutoff pressures of ASVs. - h) SNG must report the diameter and location of the lateral, if any lateral or crossover piping is not included in Table 4 Valves and Lateral Locations with Isolation Methods or installed between isolation valves for a special permit segment. - i) SNG must report all mainline blowdowns between the mainline isolating valves for a special permit segment due to pipe replacement which includes the date of blowdown, location (milepost/stationing), and the amount of gas released to comply with Condition 13(m) Minimization of Gas Released to the Environment. - j) Any mergers, acquisitions, transfer of assets, or other events affecting the regulatory responsibility of the company operating the pipeline. - k) A senior executive officer, vice president, or higher executive of SNG must review for correctness, date, and sign the annual report prior to posting it to the Federal Docket (PHMSA-2016-0006) at www.regulations.gov and submitting a copy to the Director, PHMSA Southern Region, and the Director, PHMSA Engineering and Research Division. - 1) SNG must schedule a review meeting regarding Condition 15 Annual Report with the Director, PHMSA Southern Region, prior to or within one (1) month of the filing of each year.
+70 During the annual review meeting, SNG must review the status of implementing the special permit conditions with the Director, PHMSA Southern Region.